gavinln/selenium_robot_vm/doc/readme.txt

 5. From outside the VM start the Selenium node ("INFO - Done: /status" is displayed) vm\start_node.bat

-6. Within the VM run the Selenium tests pybot tests/cnn_home.txt

-7. In the project root outside the VM start the node python vm\start_node.py

-8. In the VM in /vagrant/selenium diretory run the selenium tests pybot tests/cnn_home.txt
+6. In the VM in /vagrant/selenium diretory run the selenium tests pybot tests/cnn_home.txt

-9. The /vagrant/selenium/report.html has the test results
+7. The /vagrant/selenium/report.html has the test results

-10. To exit type "exit" or Ctrl+C
+8. To exit type "exit" or Ctrl+C